joliver/blog/content/post/cqrs-eventstore-europe-virtual-alt-net-presentation.md

 tags = []
 +++

-<p>The video for my Europe Virtual ALT.NET <a href="http://vimeo.com/31153808">Presentation for the CQRS EventStore</a> is now live (as of a week ago)&# 160; I have also just posted the <a href="http://www.slideshare.net/jonathanoliver/europe-virtual-altnet-eventstore-v3">slides for the presentation</a> to SlideShare.</p>
+<p>The video for my Europe Virtual ALT.NET <a href="http://vimeo.com/31153808">Presentation for the CQRS EventStore</a> is now live (as of a week ago)  I have also just posted the <a href="http://www.slideshare.net/jonathanoliver/europe-virtual-altnet-eventstore-v3">slides for the presentation</a> to SlideShare.</p>